Einiosaurus | A Unique Late Cretaceous Ceratopsian Dinosaur

 Discovery & Fossil Evidence

-The first fossils were discovered in 1985 by renowned paleontologist Jack Horner in Montana, USA.
-These fossils were later described in 1995 by Scott Sampson, who recognized the dinosaur’s unique features and established it as a new genus and species.
+Renowned paleontologist Jack Horner discovered the fossil remains of Einosaurus in 1985 in Montana, USA.
+These fossils were later described in 1995 by Scott Sampson.
+He recognized the dinosaur’s unique features and established it as a new genus and species.

 Maarten Heerlien from The Hague, The Netherlands, CC BY-SA 2.0, via Wikimedia Commons